ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/input/Create_smooth_joins.md

 ![input00110.png](assets/input00110.png)

-3Click OK.
+3. Click OK.

-4Digitize the Column A object.
+4. Digitize the Column A object.
 When you press Enter, the digitized object fills with stitches.
 The input tool is still active.

-5If you are using Continuous Add mode, you can select another stitch type at this point.
+5. If you are using Continuous Add mode, you can select another stitch type at this point.

 Tip: To stop the screen scrolling while moving the mouse, hold down Shift and click the stitch type button you require.

-6Recommence digitizing where you left off and press Enter when you have finished.
+6. Recommence digitizing where you left off and press Enter when you have finished.

 If you are using Continuous Add mode, the new section is a new object.
 This means that, while the two sections are smoothly joined, they can have different properties, including stitch type.